pschaus/book_lepl1402/source/part3.rst

 Let us first realize in the next section that even for a consistent input size, the execution time of an algorithm can vary significantly.

-The Best-Case, worst case execution of an algorithm
+Best-case and worst-case scenarios of an algorithm
 ----------------------------------------------------------

 Different inputs of the same size may cause an algorithm to take more or fewer steps to arrive at a result.

-To illustrate this, consider the `linearSearch` method looking if an array contains a specific target value and returning the first index having this value, or -1 if this value is not present in the array.
+To illustrate this, consider the ``linearSearch()`` method that looks whether an array contains a specific target value and that returns the first index having this value, or ``-1`` if this value is not present in the array.
-It achieves this by iterating through the array and returning the index of the first occurrence of the target value.
-If the target value isn't present, it returns -1.

 .. _linear_search:

 ..  code-block:: java
     :caption: Linear Search algorithm
-    :name: Linear Search Algortithm
+    :name: Linear Search Algorithm

     /**
      * This method performs a linear search on an array.